 Present qualified results for the environmental samples in a tabular format and list the definitions of all data qualifiers.
 Use footnotes to briefly explain why the data were qualified.
-The summary tables should also list the detection and quantitation limits and any project-specific action levels or requirements for sensitivity.
-(It is recommended that this be done in a format that will enable the data to be readily exported to the project report.)
+The summary tables for analytical results should also list the DLs, LODs, and LOQs, and PALs.
 The header information for each table typically includes the following information: